rudicarrilloypr/rudicarrilloypr/README.md

 ## 📌 Pinned Repositories

-1. [Fortnite API new Cosmetics App](https://github.com/rudicarrilloypr/fortnite-api): webb app that recieve updated data from the official Fortnite API and shows the upcoming cosmetics coming to the game.
+1. [Fortnite API new Cosmetics App](https://github.com/rudicarrilloypr/fortnite-api): web app that recieve updated data from the official Fortnite API and shows the upcoming cosmetics coming to the game.
 [Live Demo](https://fortnite-api-new.netlify.app/)

 2. [To Do List](https://github.com/rudicarrilloypr/todo-list): a basic To-Do List project built using webpack, JavaScript, HTML, and CSS.